Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: Introduction

 A leading hypothesis suggests that accretion at super-Eddington rates may provide insights into several enigmatic features of the newly discovered sources.
 Early supercritical accretion flows can drive the rapid growth of light black hole seeds during brief accretion episodes \citep{Madau2014,Volonteri2015, Pezzulli2016,Lupi2016}, potentially reducing the reliance on exotic formation pathways for massive seeds during cosmic dawn.
-This process may also explain the presence of overmassive, ``dormant" black holes near the epoch of reionization \citep{Juod2024}.
-In the super-Eddington thick-disk regime, the observed X-ray faintness of JWST-discovered AGNs could result from intrinsically weak coronal (hard) X-ray emission within a funnel-like reflection geometry \citep{Madau2024} or obscuration at high inclination angles relative to the rotation axis \citep{Pacucci2024}.
-Under such conditions, a lower black hole mass is needed to generate the same observed luminosity, leading to reduced black hole-to-stellar mass ratios.
-Additionally, the anisotropic emission from super-Eddington disks could bias black hole mass estimates, producing artificially high inferred masses \citep{King2024} or amplifying uncertainties by up to an order of magnitude \citep{Lupi2024b}.
-Spectral energy distribution (SED) models of advection-dominated super-Eddington ``slim disks" indicate a significant lack of rest-frame UV and even optical emission \citep[e.g.,][]{Pognan2020}, an effect that could account for the weak UV high-ionization emission lines observed in JWST broad-line AGNs \citep{Lambrides2024}.
-Alternative studies suggest a contrasting view, where super-Eddington accretion produces an excess of UV radiation, leading to a much bluer continuum slope in the rest-frame UV \citep{Castello2016,Tang2019,Netzer2019}.
+This process may also explain the presence of overmassive, ``dormant'' black holes near the epoch of reionization \citep{Juod2024}.
+In the super-Eddington thick-disk regime, the observed X-ray faintness of JWST BLAGNs could result from intrinsically weak coronal (hard) X-ray emission within a funnel-like reflection geometry \citep{Madau2024} or obscuration at high inclination angles relative to the rotation axis \citep{Pacucci2024}.
+Under such conditions, a lower black hole mass is needed to generate the same observed luminosity, leading to reduced black-hole-to-stellar mass ratios.
+Additionally, the anisotropic emission from super-Eddington disks could bias black hole mass estimates, producing artificially high inferred masses or amplifying uncertainties by up to an order of magnitude \citep{Lupi2024}.
+Spectral energy distribution (SED) models of advection-dominated super-Eddington ``slim disks'' indicate a significant {lack of rest-frame UV continuum emission} \citep[e.g.,][]{Pognan2020}, an effect that could account for the weak high-ionization emission lines observed in JWST active galctic nuclei (AGNs; \citealt{Lambrides2024}).
+Alternative studies suggest a contrasting view, whereby super-Eddington accretion produces an excess of UV radiation, leading to much bluer continuum slopes \citep{Castello2016,Tang2019,Netzer2019}.